kvalge/movies-security-docker-spring/README.md

-# Movie Rental Project
+# Movie Project

-Goal is to create a movie rental application which allows to manage authenticated and authorized users, categories, movies and rental data.
+The movie application which allows to manage authenticated and authorized users and movies.
 Back-end project to github.com/kvalge/movies-security-docker-angular.
 Used IDE: IntelliJ 2023.1 EAP.